GriffithUniLibrary/research-data-management/content/9-Links and help.md

 ----

-Here you will find useful links to assist with your data managment planning and data management through out your project.
+Useful links to assist with your data managment planning and data management throughout your project.

-- Find liinks for library research help [here](https://www.griffith.edu.au/library/contact)
+- Find links for library research help [here](https://www.griffith.edu.au/library/contact)
 - [Considerations for Sharing research data](https://sway.office.com/wFPGt0xXui0XMOrh) For anyone wanting to share their data at any stage of their candidature.

-file and folder naming conventions
+##File and folder naming conventions

 https://www.ed.ac.uk/records-management/guidance/records/practical-guidance/naming-conventions